Welcome to Year 1

 Transition From Reception To Year 1

 Our aim is to ensure that the children experience a smooth transition from the Foundation Stage to Key Stage One.
 The Year 1 curriculum builds upon and extends the experiences that children have had during their time in Reception.
-In order to meet the needs of the children, we will continue to provide opportunities for continuous provision, moving towards a more structured approach as the year progresses.
+In order to meet the needs of the children, we will continue to provide opportunities for continuous provision, rapidly moving towards a more structured approach as the year progresses.
 Please feel free to contact us if you have any queries/questions, it is important to us that both you, and your child, are happy.

 Reading In Year 1